What Can a 6500 Watt Generator Run? Fridge, Well Pump, AC, RV + Real Load Math

 Yes for gas or propane furnaces.
 The generator powers the blower motor and ignition – typically 500-800W running, 2,000-2,400W startup surge.
 That fits easily in a 6,500W unit with plenty of room for fridge, freezer, lights, and phones.

 Electric furnaces are a different story.
-They draw 10,000-25,000W and absolutely cannot run on 6,500W.
+Strip-heat kits start around 5 kW but typically range 10,000-25,000W for whole-home systems, and they cannot run on 6,500W.
 If you have an all-electric heating system, you need standby-class equipment or a generator sized to your resistive heat load.

 For cold-weather generator starting tips (critical for outages), see our cold weather starting guide.